nuthanc/node_react_server/README.md

 StripeInvalidRequestError: Customer cus_Hgn2nqmtyfBZBR does not have a linked source with ID tok_1H7PRyEUYnaArkKLXMHLuSv3
 ```
 * **Solved this issue by adding inr as currency**

+### Adding Credits to a User
+* D 5-charges:
+* In models User.js file, add credits with default value of 0
+  * To do this, we pass an object to credits
+* Need to save to persist in the db, which is an async request